webolton/flask_tutorial/doc/NOTES.md

     export FLASK_APP=flask_tutorial.py
     flask run

+## Loading the app into the python interpreter
+In order to check that the secret_key is loaded, you can load the app into the Python environment

+    from flask_tutorial import app
+    app.config['SECRET_KEY']

 ## Templates (probably a simple solution for returning json)
 Noteworthy:

 - The out-of-the box template interpeter uses `{% some_pyton %}` to imbed Python logic and `{{ some_variable }}` for displaying text.